-For the operators in or not in, you must enter the value as follows:
+For the operators in or not in, specify the value as follows:

 - The set of values must be placed in parentheses. - For string data type, each item in the set of values must be placed in double quotation marks ("").

 Examples